 From the moment the charge was filed, it was clear the State intended to push hard for a conviction.
 The prosecutors fought me on evidence access at every turn.
 Motions went back and forth for months.

-As both sides prepared for trial, the State’s plan was to put the girlfriend on the stand — presumably hoping she’d say something different under oath than she’d told the police.
+As both sides prepared for trial, the State’s plan was to put the complaining witness on the stand — presumably hoping she’d say something different under oath than she’d told the police.
 I got ahead of that.
 I secured a sworn statement from her: she did not want to testify against my client, and if the State compelled her to take the stand, she would testify that he had not struck her or made any physical contact with her at any point.

 The prosecutors dismissed the charge.